Tavares (group): History

 1975 turned out to be their most successful year chartwise, with a Top 40 Pop album (In the City), the No. 25 hit "Remember What I Told You to Forget", and their biggest hit, the Top 10 Pop/No. 1 R&B smash "It Only Takes a Minute", which was later successfully covered by both Jonathan King and Take That, and sampled by Jennifer Lopez.
 They parlayed this success into a spot as an opening act for The Jackson 5.
 KC and The Sunshine Band was also on this tour.
 "Minute" was followed by a string of hits: "Heaven Must Be Missing an Angel", "Don't Take Away the Music" (both 1976), and "Whodunit" (1977, another No. 1 R&B hit).
 In 1977 they also recorded "I Wanna See You Soon", a duet with Capitol labelmate Freda Payne, which received airplay on BBC Radio 1 but failed to chart.

 Many of their hits, however, underplayed their R&B background and gave the group the image of being a disco act.
 This perception was reinforced by their appearance on the soundtrack to the film Saturday Night Fever in 1977.
 Tavares recorded the Bee Gees song "More Than a Woman", and their version reached the Pop Top 40 that year.
 The soundtrack became one of the most successful in history, giving Tavares their only Grammy Award.

-Later albums, such as Madam Butterfly and Supercharged, strayed from the disco format and were less successful on the pop chart (although they continued to have Top 10 R&B hits such as "Never Had a Love Like This Before", and the popular sociopolitical "Bad Times", written by British singer-songwriter Gerard McMahon).
+Later albums, such as Madam Butterfly and Supercharged, strayed from the disco format (although they continued to have Top 10 R&B hits such as "Never Had a Love Like This Before", and the popular sociopolitical "Bad Times", written by British singer-songwriter Gerard McMahon).
 At the start of the 1980s, Tavares left Capitol Records, signing with RCA Records.
 They had one last major hit, the ballad "A Penny for Your Thoughts", for which they were nominated for a Grammy in 1982; their last major release was Words and Music in 1983.